Where is the Living Traditions Festival Located?

 What are the transportation options?

-The Living Traditions Festival will be on the grounds of the Salt Lake City & County Building and on Library Square.
+The Living Traditions Festival will be at Library Square.
 We encourage our patrons to use alternative transportation.

 Plan your trip on public transportation with: UTA Trip Planner

 There is parking throughout the surrounding blocks in pay lots and metered stalls.